Commissioners balk at notion of free electricity for users while town foots the power bill.

 Merrigan pointed out if the town does pursue adding EV stations outside of FPL’s grant, it should be at a destination that is safe and offers restrooms.

-Town Manager Tom Harmer said the town would continue to evaluate other EV grants possibilities.
+Town Manager Tom Harmer said the town would continue to evaluate other grants to potentially add EV chargers.

 The town of Longboat Key currently offers one EV charging station at Bayfront Park.
 The NovaCharge NC5025 non-networked, single-port, Level 2 charging station can accommodate only one car at a time, but it is free.
 A Sarasota County grant covered $2,734 of the approximate $5,500 it took to install the Bayfront Park charger in 2017.